rantalaofficial/UraniumGPT/README.md

 # UraniumGPT
-This is my minimalistic ChatGPT GUI wrapper made using PyQt5 and OpenAi libraries.
+This is a minimalistic ChatGPT GUI wrapper that utilizes OpenAI API.
+It is made using PyQt5 for the GUI and OpenAi official library for the API connection.
 It has all the functionality needed for basic LLM use: support for multiple chats, text streaming and model selection.

 ## How to use?